felipe-zapata/lunalibros/README.md

 ## Books

-To create a Books, we'll require to finish the [**"Post Types - Books"**](#post-types) steps first, please be sure these are complete before moving on:
+To create a new Book, we'll require to finish the [**"Post Types - Books"**](#post-types) steps first, please be sure these are complete before moving on:

 - Navigate to: `wp-admin/edit.php?post_type=libro`
 - Click on "Add new"